Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Exposure.md

 This debug mode shows a heat map of the scene luminance converted to [EV<sup>100</sup>](Physical-Light-Units.md#EV) units across the screen.
 This is useful to determine the distribution of intensity across the screen which can help you to identify whether you have set the right exposure limits.
 It is also an informative view on how the brightness is distributed in your scene.

-This debug view also shows the numerical value of the pixel at the center of the screen.
+Furthermore, this debug view shows the numerical value of the pixel at the center of the screen.
 It also displays this value in the heatmap indicator at the bottom of the screen to show where it is relative to the full range.

 ![](Images/Override-Exposure4.png)